hackNY-labs-2018/bank-statement-parser/README.md

     virtualenv venv
     source venv/bin/activate
     pip install -r requirements.txt
-    python generate_secret.py   # follow the instructions when you run this
+    python generate_secret.py  # save the output generated here for the next step

+Create a new directory `instance` and then create a new file `instance/config.py` with the following contents:

+    SECRET = b'xxx'
+    DEBUG = True

+replacing `b'xxx'` with the secret key you generated above.

 Running: